pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 - [The current version of MAAS](#heading--current-maas-release-notes)
 - [Other MAAS versions](#heading--other-maas-versions)

+<a href="#heading--MAAS-3-3-1-has-been-released"><h2 id="heading--MAAS-3-3-1-has-been-released">MAAS 3.3.1 has been released</h2></a>

+We are happy to announce that MAAS 3.3.1 has been released with the following bug fixes:

+- [1773150](https://bugs.launchpad.net/maas/+bug/1773150) smartctl verify fails due to Unicode in Disk Vendor Name
+- [1993618](https://bugs.launchpad.net/maas/+bug/1993618) Web UI redirection policy can invalidate HAProxy and/or TLS setup
+- [1996997](https://bugs.launchpad.net/maas/+bug/1996997) LXD resources fails on a Raspberry Pi with no Ethernet
+- [2003310](https://bugs.launchpad.net/maas/+bug/2003310) Refresh scripts are not re-run if they pass, but fail to report the results to the region
+- [2008275](https://bugs.launchpad.net/maas/+bug/2008275) Intel AMT support is broken in MAAS 3.3.0
+- [2009137](https://bugs.launchpad.net/maas/+bug/2009137) MAAS OpenApi Schema missing parameters
+- [2009140](https://bugs.launchpad.net/maas/+bug/2009140) MAAS OpenApi Schema cutoff variable names
+- [2009186](https://bugs.launchpad.net/maas/+bug/2009186) CLI results in connection timed out when behind haproxy and 5240 is blocked
+- [2009805](https://bugs.launchpad.net/maas/+bug/2009805) machine deploy install_kvm=True fails

+<a href="#heading--MAAS-3-3-has-been-released"><h2 id="heading--MAAS-3-3-has-been-released">MAAS 3.3 has been released</h2></a>

-We are happy to announce that MAAS 3.3 RC2 has been released, with [one additional bug fixes](#heading--MAAS-3-3-RC1-bug-list).
+We are happy to announce that MAAS 3.3 has been released, with [one additional bug fix](#heading--MAAS-3-3-bug-list).
 MAAS 3.3 is a concerted effort to improve MAAS on multiple fronts, including a large number of bug fixes.

 <a href="#heading--Cumulative-summary-of-MAAS-3-3-features"><h2 id="heading--Cumulative-summary-of-MAAS-3-3-features">Cumulative summary of MAAS 3.3 features</h2></a>